-Figure 4 shows the resolution of the surface-species peak for 0.05-unit and 0.01-unit runs.
-The smaller time step produces a sharper peak and a deeper valley at distances beyond the peak, indicating that grid and time convergence has not been completely achieved.
+Figure 4 shows the resolution of the surface-species peak for 0.05-unit and 0.01-unit time step runs.
+The smaller time step produces a sharper peak and a deeper valley at distances beyond the peak, indicating that grid and time convergence is not completely achieved.
 Although, smaller time steps for this simulation are feasible, a better approach is to implement an automatic time-stepping algorithm [50], which would allow for variable time steps that achieve a specified accuracy.
 The location of the peak is at approximately 0.01 distance, whereas the location is closer to 0.02 in the Mayer et al. [50] and Amir and Kern [51] results.
 The reason for this small difference in location is not known.
 All other concentration results, which are resolved at a coarser scale, appear consistent between PHAST and the other simulators.

 Figure 4: Concentration of the primary surface species, S, at 10 units time as calculated with 0.05- and 0.01-unit time steps for the first 0.06 distance units from the inflow boundary and the entire domain (insert).

 PHAST calculations were run on a heterogeneous cluster of Intel computers using the Linux operating system.
-One computer was included in all calculations, for which one CPU unit equals to 8.3 seconds; however, other computers used in the calculations are up to 25 percent faster.
+One computer was included in all calculations, for which one CPU unit (as determined by the hardware test in the definition of MoMaS [38]) equals to 8.3 seconds; however, other computers used in the calculations are up to 25 percent faster.

-Another series of runs were made for the easy, medium, and hard benchmarks using 16 to 256 MPI processes and the SLURM (Simple Linux Utility for Resource Management) job control software.
+A series of runs was made for the easy, medium, and hard benchmarks using 16 to 256 MPI processes and the SLURM (Simple Linux Utility for Resource Management) job control software.
 Some adjustments of SLURM and MPI parameters were made to avoid slower processors of the cluster, and to assign only one process per CPU core of each computer.
-With these adjustments, relatively consistent timings were obtained for the chemistry calculations, including the communication time to send and receive data from the MPI processes to the manager process (Figure 5).
+With these adjustments, relatively consistent timings were obtained for the chemistry calculations, including the communication time to send and receive data between the MPI processes and the manager process (Figure 5).

 Figure 5: (a) Normalized reaction-calculation times for PhreeqcRM, including communication time, for the easy, medium, and hard MoMaS 1D-advective benchmarks, and (b) speedup relative to a 16-process base case, as a function of number of MPI processes.

 The addition of more processes resulted in faster calculations times for all three benchmarks.
 However, the relative speedup between 128 and 256 processes for the easy and medium test cases was small.
-The hard test case, as intended by the design of the MoMaS, required more computer time per cell, which resulted in a better speedup at the 256-process level (data not shown).
+The hard test case, as intended by the design of the MoMaS, required more computer time per cell, which resulted in a better speedup at the 256-process.
 Another consideration in the speedup results is that PhreeqcRM distributes the calculation load by assigning a number of cells to each process.
 If there are many cells and few processes, a difference of one cell among the processors may have a small effect.
 Whereas, with 256 processes and only 1760 reaction cells, even a difference of one cell per process results in a greater than 10 percent difference in load for a processor (assuming all cell calculations are equal).